 Stay ahead of the curve with RPA

 The past 12-plus months have been disruptive, to say the least.
 Although deal activity has moved forward relatively unscathed in the face of the COVID-19 pandemic, private equity firms have certainly had to rethink the best strategies to maximize EBITDA and returns from their portfolio companies.
 Every sector and industry has felt the global crisis’s impact, with some getting hit much harder than others.
-According to a 2020 Institute for Supply Management survey, 75% of U.S. companies experienced supply chain disruptions in the aftermath of the pandemic.
+According to World Economic Forum and Freightos, global transit times lengthened by 25% (or more), reducing supply-chain efficiencies at every level.

 In this unique environment, private equity firms are on the hunt for every opportunity to help their portfolio companies lower operational costs, cut unnecessary items from annual budgets and boost long-term financial performance expectations.
-According to a 2020 UiPath and Forrester joint survey, two-thirds (66%) of companies planned to increase their investment in RPA.
+In fact, according to Research and Markets’ 2021 Robotic Process Automation Market Research Report, the global RPA market’s value could increase from $2.1 billion in 2020 to $46 billion by 2030.

 Implementing RPA to automate repeatable tasks that would otherwise require dozens of hours of manual work is a great — and relatively straightforward — way to achieve better cost-savings and value creation.
 RPA is a comparatively lightweight technology that sits on top of your existing infrastructure, which makes it easy to quickly deploy and manage.
 Think weeks, not months.